 Now that you’ve got your own sponsorship package created, it’s time to spread the word!
 Promoting your sponsorship package is important because the more reach you have, the better chance there is to fund your season.

-The easiest way to promote your sponsorship package is to post to your social media channels.
+The easiest way to promote your sponsorship package is creating social media posts.
 If you have any current or past donors or sponsors, it’s helpful to tag them in the post and ask them to reshare the information with their own friends and family.
 Linking your website’s sponsorship page to the post will allow potential sponsors to view all of the details quickly.

 If you’re new to managing your social media, we recommend reviewing the Best Practices for Managing Your Sports Organization's Social Media.

 Another way to promote is to create materials that you can give to potential sponsors to help inform them on their decision.
 Some sponsors want to feel a connection with the people they’re helping so it’s important to be able to tell your story.

 Some materials we recommend having on hand and/or up on your website are:

 - Benefit Handout: details out your different sponsorship levels

 - Sponsorship Proposal Agreement: ensures both parties are agreeing to the terms set

 - Sponsorship Letter: an email or letter to use to connect with potential sponsors